Home Warranty Exclusions: What's NOT Covered That You Should Know

 Does a home warranty cover pre-existing conditions?

-In most cases, no. Home warranty companies exclude issues that existed before the policy start date.
-Some providers enforce a 30-day waiting period after purchase specifically to identify and exclude pre-existing problems.
+In most cases, no. Home warranty companies exclude issues that existed before the policy start date, and some providers enforce a 30-day waiting period after purchase specifically to identify and exclude pre-existing problems.
 Getting a professional home inspection before purchasing your warranty can help you address known issues separately and avoid disputes over what qualifies as pre-existing.

 Are outdoor appliances and equipment covered by a home warranty?